- 375g plain flour

 - Fit a piping bag with a large, star-shaped nozzle and fill with the butter mixture.

 - Once the scones are baked and cooled, cut in half and pipe a rosette of the orange blossom butter on each half.
 Alternatively, simply dollop or spread the buttercream.
 Garnish with icing sugar and the remaining raisins and cranberries.

-TIP: Try different flavours for your scones, thyme and lemon work particularly well.
+Try different flavours for your scones, thyme and lemon work particularly well.